SKY-ALIN/regta/docs/source/user_guide/oop_style.rst

 Every decorator from the last page create one of next classes from your function, but you can create these class yourself.
 The examples below are as simple as possible without any specific implementation, just the logging.
-See previous page for examples with concrete implementations.
+See the previous page for examples with concrete implementations.

 Async Job
 ---------
-Use :class:`regta.AsyncJob` to build job with this type.
+Use :class:`regta.AsyncJob` to build a job with this type.

 .. code-block:: python